tensorchiefs/dl_course_2018/docs/prerequistites.md

 * Python

 You need a basic knowledge of python, see e.g. [datacamp python cheat sheet](https://s3.amazonaws.com/assets.datacamp.com/blog_assets/PythonForDataScience.pdf).
 We will use jupyter notebooks and make use of numpy, matlibplot and of course the deep learning libraries TensorFlow, and Keras.
+For the hands-on part you should install anaconda ([details and installation instruction](anaconda.md)) or use the provided a docker container ([details and installation instruction](docker.md)).